This post is based on my article published on Candid Slice. http://www.candidslice.com/5-life-lessons-we-can-all-learn-from-cats/

 Likewise, we need to get up and get away from the TV or anything that has held our attention for too long and go look out the window.

 Norie often plays the “I’m not touching you game” with Sister.
-Lying on her back and looking upward at Sister, Norie paws at her until Sister gets irritated and shows her displeasure by snapping back at Norie and running off.
+Lying on her back and looking upward at Sister, Norie paws at her until she gently taps Sister’s chin and Sister darts in for a quick wrestle and runs off.
 Norie also loves to hide in cloth grocery bags, or stalk Sister.
 Play is healthy in all ages and many other creatures of the world include play in their relationships.
 How do cats know these things??
 Find new ways to play.

 CATch some “Rays.”